 MWM Architect Stephen Faulk (pictured) used these drawings (referred to as the Fujita Drawings and held in the Southwest Collection at Texas Tech University) as his inspiration for the Memorial site.
 Along with the drawings, a memory of Faulk’s bride-to-be driving away as the storm barreled in gave birth to the unique new architectural entryway for the Lubbock Cultural District.

-The Memorial will open May 11, 2021 as a labor of love from a community for those who experienced that night and this private public project is meant to be a unique landmark for Lubbock and set it apart from any other city.
+The Memorial opened May 11, 2021 as a labor of love from a community for those who experienced that night and this private public project is meant to be a unique landmark for Lubbock and set it apart from any other city.
 Most importantly, though it is to ensure that what happened on the night of May 11, 1970 and the precious lives who were lost will never be forgotten.
 To read more about the tornado, visit Lubbock – Tornado (lubbocktornado1970.com).